Emir Gazi: Life

 He supported Mesud against Mesud's brother Melik Arab.
 In 1127, Melik Arab ambushed Emir Gazi's son Melik Mehmed Gazi and took him as prisoner.
 Later Melik Arab marched on Emir Gazi which was resulted in heavy losses.
 Later he took refuge to Byzantines.

 In 1130, he allied with Leo I, Prince of Armenia against the crusader Bohemond II of Antioch, who was killed in the subsequent battle; Bohemond's head was embalmed and sent to the Abbasid caliph in Baghdad.
 Emir Gazi may have been able to conquer more territory in the Principality of Antioch if not for the intervention of Byzantine emperor John II Komnenos, who wished to exert his own influence in Antioch.

 In 1131, he besieged the castle of Kaysun (today near the village of Çakırhüyük) in the County of Edessa, but retreated upon the arrival of Count Joscelin, whom Melikgazi believed had already died.

-As of 1134, Emir Gazi, Melik (the King) bestowed in recognition of their military successes by the Abbasid caliph Al-Mustarshid.

-Emir Gazi died at Pazarören, Sivas in 1134, and the Danishmend state began to collapse under pressure from the Byzantines and the Sultanate of Rum.
+Because of his military successes, the Abbasid caliph Al-Mustarshid recognized Gazi as Melik (king) shortly before his death in 1134, after which the Danishmend state began to collapse under pressure from the Byzantines and the Sultanate of Rum.